Driftmark: Plot

+Aemond claims that Rhaenyra's children are bastards, and Viserys further decrees that anyone doubting his grandsons' legitimacy will lose their tongue.
+Princess Rhaenys privately urges Lord Corlys to pass his title and name through their granddaughter, Baela, rather than allow Laenor to pass it on to his sons.
+Corlys turns away from his wife in anger when she once again urges him to put aside his ambitions for the Iron Throne, stating that "history does not remember blood.
+It remembers names."
+Hearing of the attack on his wife, Laenor pledges to Rhaenyra that he will serve her faithfully as Prince Consort, despite both admitting that they still do not truly love each other.

-Reinstated Hand of the King, Otto Hightower is impressed with Alicent's newly-displayed character strength and says they will soon prevail.
+Reinstated Hand of the King, Otto Hightower is impressed with Alicent's ruthless nature and says that they will soon prevail.
 Daemon and Rhaenyra agree to unite against Alicent and her supporters.
-Rhaenyra wants them to marry, which Daemon says is impossible while her husband, Laenor, is alive.
-Daemon approaches Laenor's lover Ser Qarl Correy with a proposition.
-Soon after, Qarl apparently murders Laenor during a fight inside High Tide castle.
-Amid the chaotic aftermath, Rhaenys and Corlys believe the charred body in the grand hall fireplace is Laenor's.
-Daemon and Rhaenyra expect to be blamed for Laenor's death but know enemies will fear them.
-The two of them marry in the old Valyrian tradition, their respective children in attendance.
-Meanwhile, Laenor, having faked his death and shaved his head, secretly flees Driftmark with Qarl.
+Rhaenyra wants them to marry, but both know this is impossible while Laenor is still alive.
+Daemon secretly visits Laenor's lover Ser Qarl Correy with a proposition.
+Claiming that Laenor looks down on him, Qarl challenges him to a duel in High Tide's hall, appearing to murder Laenor.
+Lord Corlys and Princess Rhaenys later find a charred body in the hearth, believing it to be their son.
+Daemon and Rhaenyra expect to be blamed for Laenor's death but agree that this will only make others fear them.
+They then marry in the old Valyrian tradition, their respective children in attendance.
+Qarl boards a ship leaving Driftmark accompanied by a disguised Laenor, as Daemon had secretly given them enough gold to run away together.

 Production

 Writing

-"Driftmark" was written by producer Kevin Lau, marking his first time in the Game of Thrones franchise.
+"Driftmark" was written by Kevin Lau, marking his first time in the Game of Thrones franchise.
+The title of the episode refers to the island of Driftmark, which is the seat of House Velaryon and the primary location of the episode's plot.

 Filming

 The episode was directed by showrunner and executive producer Miguel Sapochnik, making it his third directorial credit for the series, after "The Heirs of the Dragon" and "The Princess and the Queen".
 It also marks his ninth and last time for the overall franchise, following his departure as showrunner before the production of season two.

-St. Michael's Mount island, in Mount's Bay, Cornwall, England served as the location for Driftmark.
+Among the filming locations, St. Michael's Mount island, in Mount's Bay, Cornwall, England served as the location for Driftmark.